filipdutescu/renamer.nvim/README.md

 }
 ```

+### Verify your installation

+After those steps, you should be able to run `:checkhealth renamer` in order to
+see if anything is missing from your setup.

 After following the steps above, either continue reading below or run `:help
 renamer` to get an understanding of the next steps required to use `renamer.nvim`
 and how to configure it.